-272. Whoever adulterates any article of food or drink so as to make such article noxious as food or drink, intending to sell such article as food or drink, or knowing it to be likely that the same will be sold as food or drink, shall be punished with imprisonment of either description for a term which may extend to 6 months, or with fine which may extend to \$4,000, or with both.
+- 272. Whoever adulterates any article of food or drink so as to make such article noxious as food or drink - (a) intending to sell such article as food or drink; or - (b) knowing it to be likely that the article will be sold as food or drink, shall be punished with imprisonment for a term not exceeding 2 years and fine.

-Sale of noxious food or drink 273.
-Whoever sells, or offers or exposes for sale as food or drink, any article which has been rendered or has become noxious, or is in a state unfit for food or drink, knowing or having reason to believe that the same is noxious as food or drink, shall be punished with imprisonment of either description for a term which may extend to 6 months, or with fine which may extend to \$4,000, or with both.
+Sale of noxious food or drink

+- 273. Whoever sells, offers or exposes for sale as food or drink, any article which - (a) has been rendered or has become noxious; or - (b) is in a state unfit for food or drink, knowing or having reason to believe that the article is noxious as food or drink, shall be punished with imprisonment for a term not exceeding 2 years and fine.